ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend.md

 ### Implementing The Submit Bounty CLI Logic

-The CLI should allow a user to use the `bounty` command and provide an integer in order to issue the "Bootstrap Math Bounty Box" Action from our off-chain dApp library.
+The CLI should allow a user to use the `bounty` command and provide an integer in order to build the "Bootstrap Math Bounty Box" Action using our headless dApp.

 From the argument checking code block above, we will be filling out the logic for the `bounty` command in this section.